ggiamarchi/vagrant-openstack-provider/README.md

 #### Networks

+* `ip_version` - What IP version, 4 or 6, should be used to establish the SSH connection to the instance
 * `networks` - Network list the server must be connected on.
 Can be omitted if only one private network exists in the OpenStack project